Seeking Accreditation with the Council on Occupational Education

 4. Host a Candidate Team Visit

 A two-person team will visit the institution for a period of two days.
-During this visit the two Council representatives will meet with school faculty and staff to review preparations required for the institution’s Self-Study Report and accreditation compliance.
+During this visit, the two Council representatives will meet with school faculty and staff to review the institution’s candidate eligibility requirements.
 The team will submit a report of its findings to the Commission.

 5. Candidacy Approved by the COE Commission

-There are four times during the year when the Council’s 20-member Commission may vote an institution into candidate and accredited status: February, June, September and November.
-Application deadlines for appearing on each meeting’s agenda are listed in the Events Calendar in the News and Events section of the Council’s web site.
+The Council’s Commission or Executive Committee may vote an institution into candidate or accredited status.
+These meetings most commonly occur in February, June, September and November.
+Application deadlines for appearing on each meeting’s agenda are listed in the News and Events section of the Council’s web site.
 Applications must be received in the COE office in Atlanta by these deadline dates.
 The Council’s deadlines are firm.
 An institution may be in candidate status for up to three years, but must host its accreditation visit within 24 months of the date that candidacy was awarded by the Commission.

 The report describes how the institution complies with the Conditions and ten Standards of COE accreditation.
-A Self-Study Workshop—included in the Candidate Academy—informs representatives of the school about specifications for the Self-Study Report.
+A Self-Study Workshop—included in Candidate Academy-Part 2—informs representatives of the school about specifications for the Self-Study Report.
 Schools should plan on six months to one year to prepare this report, the final draft of which is due at the accreditation team leader’s preliminary visit.

 The institution prepares a formal response to the accreditation team report to send to the Commission.
-The response should indicate how the school addressed and rectified any recommendations made by the visiting team.
+The response should indicate how the school addressed and rectified any findings of non-compliance cited by the visiting team.